Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation, Problems and Solutions

 Maintain the soil moist until new growth emerges on the plant sections.

-Allow the new Peperomia Jelly to be well established before transplanting after which routine care can begin.
+Allow the new plant to be well established before transplanting after which routine care can begin.

 Peperomia Ginny, Peperomia clusiifolia

-Peperomia Ginny (Peperomia clusiifolia) growing problems include drooping leaves, leaf drop, brown leaf tips and edges, shrivelled leaves, pests and diseases among others.
+Peperomia clusiifolia (Peperomia Ginny) problems are dropping leaves, brown leaves, yellow leaves, drooping leaves, brown leaf tips, leggy growth, wrinkled leaves, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Dropping leaves